 Today’s conversation is with two of Marcela’s teachers, Clare Osbond & Tim Brown of the Brighton School for Embodied Therapy, here in our home county of Sussex in the UK.

-Clare is a body psychotherapist with specific experience in working with trauma, movement and mindfulness.
-She also has an MA in Dance Movement Psychotherapy, and offers body-centred, movement, and sensorimotor psychotherapy, as well as an ongoing women’s movement therapy group.
+Clare is a body psychotherapist with specific experience in working with trauma, movement, and mindfulness.
+She also has an MA in Dance Movement Psychotherapy and offers body-centered, movement, and sensorimotor psychotherapy, as well as an ongoing women’s movement therapy group.

-Tim is a body psychotherapist with a background in Deep Bodywork, Embodied Relational Therapy, Postural Integration, Authentic Movement and trauma work.
-He brings a gentle curiosity, creativity, and warm humour to his work.
+Tim is a body psychotherapist with a background in Deep Bodywork, Embodied Relational Therapy, Postural Integration, Authentic Movement, and trauma work.
+He brings a gentle curiosity, creativity, and warm humor to his work.
 He believes in taking the body seriously as it holds deep wisdom – and that we just need to listen to it, and trust what it tells us.

 They have said that ‘the moving body is the form in which consciousness grows and explores its self’, and when that movement is done there’s a return to the ‘ground of awareness’.
-Seen in this light, their teaching connects participants with mind, body and spirit though movement and is spiritual in nature.
+Seen in this light, their teaching connects participants with mind, body, and spirit through movement and is spiritual in nature.

-Clare leads a beautiful couples exercise to explore our feeling and relationship towards Support at the end of the interview that we loved participating in.
+Clare leads a beautiful couple to exercise to explore our feeling and relationship towards Support at the end of the interview that we loved participating in.
 We hope you do too.

 – You can find out more about Brighton School for Embodied Therapy on their official site here.